Oracle Advanced PL/SQL

 • DBMS_PROFILER

-Session 11: SAFEGUARD CODE
+Session 11: SECURE CODE

 • Overview of SQL Injections